HVAC Programs in Los Angeles

 Capstone College in Pasadena provides an HVAC technician training program to prepare techs for entry-level employment.
 Coursework can be completed in 30 weeks for full-time students and 48 weeks for students attending part-time during the evenings.

-Capstone College seeks to instruct students in areas such as common HVACR systems, electrical components, how to test equipment, safety procedures, compliance with the law, sheet metal work, schematics, and more.
-In this school’s state-of-the-art lab, students get the opportunity to use the same equipment as top-notch industry professionals.
-Some courses in this program include HVAC theory, brazing and soldering, refrigerants and charging techniques (EPA refrigerant certification), and heating fundamentals.
+Capstone College seeks to instruct students in common HVAC-R systems, electrical components, how to test equipment, safety procedures, compliance with the law, sheet metal work, schematics, and more.
+In this school’s state-of-the-art lab, students can use the same equipment as top-notch industry professionals.

 • Location: Pasadena, CA

-• Accreditation: Accrediting Council for Continuing Education and Training (ACCET), California Bureau for Private Postsecondary Education, and the United States partment of Veterans Affairs
+• Accreditation: Accrediting Council for Continuing Education and Training (ACCET)

-El Camino College, one of the five California schools with HVAC Excellence accreditation, in Torrance, California also has a 60-unit associate of science (AS) degree program with coursework in electrical applications, refrigeration and air conditioning control systems, solar basics, heating technologies, commercial refrigeration applications, HVAC customer service, and fundamentals of pneumatic (i.e., pressurized air or gas) controls.
+El Camino College in Torrance, California also has an associate of science (AS) degree program with coursework in electrical applications; refrigeration and air conditioning control systems; heating technologies; commercial refrigeration applications; HVAC customer service; energy efficient residential, commercial, and industrial air conditioning; fundamentals of automation systems; and energy control and optimization systems.

 • Location: Torrance, CA